developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 <https://github.com/developer-ics/s500_DataAcq_PostProcessing/tree/main/SampleData/PondTest2>

-The data files can be downloaded from the Raspberry Pi logger on Yellowfin via WinSCP or similar SCP/SSH software. **Note:** the directory shown in Figure 95 below **must** be maintained on the analysis PC.
-The data directory should also contain the results of the Emlid Studio PPK processing of the GNSS data.
+The data files can be downloaded from the Raspberry Pi logger on Yellowfin via WinSCP or similar SCP/SSH software. **Note:** the directory stucture shown in Figure 2 below **must** be maintained on the analysis PC.
+The GNSS data directory (YF3-reach-m_2023\* in this case) should also contain the results of the Emlid Studio PPK processing of the GNSS data.

 ![](media/3896d76ec518ddc12c651bd38e4c1c6c.jpg)

-Figure 95 – Required Directory Structure - Analysis PC
+Figure 2. – Required Directory Structure - Analysis PC

 The master script that calls each step (run_all_scripts.m ) reads an input parameter file - by default InputParam.txt.
 Alternately the user may specify different Input file names and paths when prompted.